Acceptable Use Policy

 INDIRECT OR ATTEMPTED BREACHES OF THIS AUP, AND ACTUAL OR ATTEMPTED BREACHES BY A THIRD PARTY ON BEHALF OF A COMPANY, CUSTOMER, OR USER, MAY BE CONSIDERED BREACHES OF THIS AUP BY SUCH COMPANY, CUSTOMER OR USER.

 Digital Realty will cooperate with appropriate law enforcement agencies and other parties involved in investigating claims of illegal or inappropriate activity.
-Digital Realty reserves the right to disclose Customer and User information to the extent authorised or required by federal or state law.
-As a reseller of the Services (if applicable), by using and accepting the Services, Customer consents to Company's disclosure to any law enforcement agency, without the need for subpoena, of Customer's identity as the service provider of record (including basic contact information), as applicable, for any User about whom Digital Realty is contacted by the law enforcement agency.
-In instances involving child pornography, Digital Realty will comply with all applicable federal and state laws, including providing notice to the National Centre for the Missing and Exploited Children or other designated agencies.
+Digital Realty reserves the right to disclose Customer and User information to the extent authorized or required by federal or state law.
+As a reseller of the Services (if applicable), by using and accepting the Services, Customer consents to Company’s disclosure to any law enforcement agency, without the need for subpoena, of Customer’s identity as the service provider of record (including basic contact information), as applicable, for any User about whom Digital Realty is contacted by the law enforcement agency.
+In instances involving child pornography, Digital Realty will comply with all applicable federal and state laws, including providing notice to the National Center for the Missing and Exploited Children or other designated agencies.